rhyst/directus-strava/README.md

 ### Install

+⚠ Directus 9 is a moving target and subject to change and until it stabilized it is likely this extension will only work with a particular version of directus.
+This will be noted in the release notes.

 Install the extension by copying the release files to your directus extensions folder:

 - Copy `endpoint.js` to `<directus_root>/extensions/endpoints/strava/index.js`